Enrollment If Homeless

 Any homeless child shall be immediately admitted to District 401, even if the child or child's parent/guardian is unable to produce records normally required to establish residency.

-It is District 401's policy that each child of a homeless individual and each homeless youth has equal access to the same free, appropriate public education as provided to other children and youths, including a public preschool education.
+It is District 401's policy that each child of a homeless individual and each homeless youth shall have equal access to the same free, appropriate public education as provided to other children and youths, including a public preschool education.

 A homeless child may attend the District 401 school that the child attended when permanently housed or in which the child was last enrolled.
 A homeless child living in any District 401 school’s attendance area may attend that school.

-► Migratory children (as such term is defined in Section 1309 of the Elementary and Secondary Education Act of 1965) who qualify as homeless for the purposes of this subtitle because the children are living in circumstances described in the three previous clauses.
+► Migratory children (as defined in Section 1309 of the Elementary and Secondary Education Act of 1965) who qualify as homeless for the purposes of this subtitle because the children are living in circumstances described in the three previous clauses.

 As provided in the Illinois Education for Homeless Children Act (105 ILCS 45/1-5), a homeless person, child or youth includes, but is not limited to, the following:

 ► An individual who lacks a fixed, regular and adequate nighttime place of abode, or …